manjulamishra/beautiful-jekyll/aboutme.md

 title: About me
 subtitle:
 ---
-Masters, Economics
-Undergrad, Economics honors
-Some experince in DS but taking courses
-Parents have been teachers and thus
-Interested in Climate Change, sustainable housing?

-Hi, I'm Manjula Mishra, a data scientist focused in digging deeper in housing market with special focus on sustainability. maker recommendations.
+Hi, I'm Manjula Mishra, an aspiring data scientist focused on helping establisehd firms and tech startups.
+My interest lies in analyzing economic issues particularly housing market from socio-economic-environment sustainability perspective.
-(make an initial hypothesis what type of industry you want to work in) Studying economics taught me how to have a different angle...I would love to work with you to solve housing issues with my

-###
-If there is someting I did and it deson't even connect to my main interst, use some jargon to connec the dots
-Ex: creating surveys,
-IFPRI: used STATA, SPSS

-###Moved around:
-How it connects to my interest in housing

-###Development/Growth
-How this connect to my interest

-###I care about aesthetics
-###Sustainability
+Studying economics taught me to be an analytical thinker.
+Training in econometrics and statistics provided me tools to convert analytical thinking into useful information.
+Finally, my data science journey is teaching me how to handle big data and make accurate predictions using statistical models in python.